Udi-Fogiel/LyX-Tabularray/README.md

 # Using Tabularray In Lyx
-Tabularray.mosule is a module created for using tabularray In LyX.
+Tabularray.mosule is a module created for the use of tabularray In LyX.

 ## Use